mtaouk/Core-SNP-filter-methods/largescale_analysis/README.md

 Results are listed in Supplementary Table 1.

-For *S.* Typhi*,* the following studies were used.
+For *S.* Typhi, the following studies were used.
 Accessions for each study can be found in [largescale/analysis/S_enterica/study_accessions](https://github.com/mtaouk/Core-SNP-filter-methods/blob/main/largescale_analysis/S_enterica/study_accessions).
 Note that genomes which failed QC (see above) were not included: